barbazul/1kfa/mod_guide_player.md

 # Welcome to Roleplaying

-A Thousand Faces of Adventure (from here forward abbreviated to 1kFA) is a framework for telling a story.
+A Thousand Faces of Adventure (hereafter abbreviated to 1kFA) is a framework for telling a story.
 The authors of the story are you and your friends, sitting around a table.